-Inspirata® provides an integrated digital pathology workflow solution that automates everything from high-fidelity/high-throughput slide scanning capable of handling an institution’s entire case load; to a streamlined and intuitive cockpit with specialized pathology software for managing digitized histology slides; to integrated data feeds from disparate clinical systems—including the Lab Information System (LIS), Radiology System, Endoscopy System and Electronic Health Records (EHR).
+Inspirata® provides an integrated digital pathology workflow solution that automates everything from high-fidelity/high-throughput slide scanning capable of handling an institution’s entire case load; to a streamlined and intuitive cockpit with specialized pathology software for managing digitized histology slides; to integrated data feeds from disparate clinical systems—including Anatomic and Molecular Pathology Systems, Radiology System, Endoscopy System and Electronic Health Records (EHR).

-The workflow embraces the microscope as the tool for primary diagnosis, but utilizes digital technology when and where it makes sense today.
+The workflow utilizes digital pathology when and where it makes sense today.
 For example, high-fidelity/high-throughput slide scanners are used to begin the process of digitizing, cataloging and storing both retrospective and prospective glass slides.
+In addition, the interfaces in our cockpit to other health systems provide a composite and immediate view of the patient’s information and data, giving pathologists a holistic view of the patient.

 Once you’ve gone from glass slides to digital images, you then have numerous efficiency enhancing applications available to you, including instant subspecialist consults, cartless tumor boards, building digital image repositories of research and teaching sets, among others.